-Veterinary Assistants provide assistance to veterinary technicians and veterinarians in a small animal hospital environment.
-Some of their duties include customer service, setting up exam rooms, processing lab specimens, prepping animals for surgery, monitoring medication and radiology logs, setting up and tearing down surgical suites, autoclaving instruments and communicating effectively between the vet and the consumer.
-Most practices are open daytime hours but some are open weekends and overnight hours.
+Veterinary assistants support veterinary technicians and veterinarians in a small animal hospital environment.
+Their duties may include providing customer service, processing lab specimens, prepping animals for surgery, monitoring medications and radiology logs, setting up and tearing down surgical suites, autoclaving instruments and communicating effectively between the vet and the pet owner.
+Most veterinarian practices operate under normal business hours, but some are open weekends and require overnight hours.

 Information Unique to the Training

-Reading and math assessments are required for entrance.
-This course includes a clinical practicum component, which is completed outside of classroom hours and may require a daytime and/or evening schedule.
+You must be at least age 18 and have a high school diploma or GED®.
+Reading and math assessments are required prior to registration.
+This course includes a clinical practicum component that is completed outside of classroom hours and may require a daytime and/or evening schedule.
+Courses must be completed consecutively.

 Courses to Complete